The Illusion of Stewardship

 Withheld from the school: $468,547

 The First Selectman was not blind to the school's failing infrastructure.
 Direct communications from the Superintendent in 2020 confirmed that comprehensive repairs were imminent and necessary.
-Yet, the executive branch avoided the reality.
-The administration watched the Board of Education reject millions in targeted, incremental repairs, fully aware that a massive capital investment was being wheeled into the town square like a fiscal Trojan Horse.
+Yet, the executive branch ignored the reality.
+The administration watched the Board of Education reject millions in targeted, incremental repairs, fully aware that a massive capital crisis was building.

 Weaponizing Authority Against Transparency

 When a municipality hoards $2.3 million in necessary maintenance capital to artificially suppress taxes, the bill inevitably comes due.
-For Sherman, that deferred reality has manifested as an apocalyptic $42.8 million bond.
+For Sherman, that deferred reality is a $42.8 million bond.

-This stark financial reality provides the necessary context for the recent drone panic.
-When a camera was directed at the physical consequences of this multi-million-dollar negligence, the First Selectman’s office did not respond with transparency.
-Instead, it weaponized 911 dispatchers and stoked parental fears, transforming a neighbor into a nebulous threat.
+This financial reality provides the context for the recent drone panic.
+When a camera was pointed at the physical consequences of this multi-million-dollar negligence, the First Selectman’s office did not respond with transparency.
+It weaponized 911 dispatchers and stoked parental fears, attempting to turn a neighbor into a threat.

-The administration is indeed feeling threatened, but not by an unmanned aerial vehicle.
-The true threat to Town Hall is an informed electorate—taxpayers who are beginning to recognize that the most perilous actors are not the ones operating cameras, but the ones quietly bankrupting the town’s future to subsidize their political present.
+The administration is feeling threatened, but not by a drone.
+The true threat to Town Hall is an informed electorate—taxpayers who are realizing the real danger isn't the person operating the camera, but the officials quietly bankrupting the town’s future to subsidize their political present.

 Update: Administration Response